ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 string conforming to {{-iregexp}}, the result is `LogicalFalse`. <!-- XXX -->
-Otherwise, the string that is the first argument is searched for at least one substring that matches the iregexp contained in the string that is the second argument; the result is `LogicalTrue` if
+Otherwise, the string that is the first argument is searched for at least one substring that matches the iregexp contained in the string that is the second argument; the result is `LogicalTrue` if such a substring exists and `LogicalFalse` otherwise.

 ### Examples